 The biggest advantage of flying to Berlin is of course the fact that you will be able to save time.
 Especially if you come from further away, this is mostly the only plausible way of travelling to Berlin.
 If you are within a range of 700km from Berlin the other options mentioned in this article might be worth your consideration.
 If we take Amsterdam as an example again: Including waiting time and traveling by train to Amsterdam it would take me about the same amount of time to drive by car.
 In general I would say you have to add another 1-2 hours for waiting time and getting through the customs.
 If you live close to an airport this travel-method is great of course.

 When you are looking for cheap flights I would always compare the prices on internet.
 There are plenty of websites who provide you with the best prices within seconds.
-Personally I often flew from the Netherlands with Transavia because their prices are reasonable and their service and comfort are good as well.
+Personally I often flew from the Netherlands with Transavia, Ryan Air and EasyJet because their prices are very reasonable and for a short flight the comfort is not that crucial.
 Just like traveling by train, it is important that you buy your ticket for a flight as early as possible.

 Drive by car to Berlin